KoltesDigital/directory-contents/README.md

 ### directoryContents(path [, options], callback)

+Asynchronously loads the directory contents, passed to `callback`.

 `options` is an optional object which can contain the following properties:

 * `extensions` (default: see below) maps file extensions to loader functions